AerospaceRobotics/RPLidar-SLAMbot/README.md

 ## Linux Custom Baud Hack
 Note: If you receive the "Invalid serial port," it is likely due to serial port permissions.
 Fix with: `sudo gpasswd --add ${USER} dialout` then log out and back in.
 Allows you to use non-standard baud rates on a Linux machine (more info: [link](https://groups.google.com/forum/#!msg/ultimaker/BNjPpoJpfrE/Xmbp0XxTWXEJ)).
 If you receive the error "Inappropriate ioctl for device", traced back to within pySerial, apply this patch.
+Please note that this appears to be fixed in the current (accessed 29DEC2014) release of pySerial.
+If you try to apply the patch and the patch fails, the problem has probably already been fixed in your version of pySerial.
 ### Python2
 Contains all the patch information for Python 2.x.
 #### pyserial.patch